 These guidelines cover federal requirements, but your state or municipality may have additional rules.
 Check with your state filing office — usually the Secretary of State office — to see if there are other criteria.

-Advantages of S corps
+The Advantages of S-Corps

 S corps provide powerful tax benefits and are particularly useful if you need to sell or discontinue your business.
 See if any of these S corp advantages align with your business plan and long-term goals:

 1) Pass-through taxation

 S corps don’t pay business taxes.
 Business profits or losses are passed through to shareholders who report it on their individual tax returns.
 This lets S corps avoid double taxation.
 That said, if your personal tax rate exceeds the corporate tax rate, this tax benefit could actually become a disadvantage.

 With an S-Corp, taxable business income is divided into two parts: distribution and salary.
 S-Corp shareholders can be both owners and employees, which means you can draw a salary.

 You’ll only pay self-employment tax, like Social Security taxes and Medicare taxes, on the salary portion.
 All together, this allows you to exercise some control over your tax liabilities.
 The lower the salary, the fewer taxes owed.
 To maintain S corp status, however, you have to pay yourself a “reasonable salary.”
 The IRS could view an unreasonable division as an attempt to avoid paying taxes and revoke your eligibility.

 3) Personal liability protection